xflr6/duplicates/README.rst

 This Python script walks the current directory creating an SQLite_ database with the path, size, and mtime for each file.
-After computing and adding the md5 checksum for all duplicate candidates (files with the same size), it generates a CSV_ giving the following infos for each file that has the same content (md5sum_) as another file:
+After computing and adding the md5 checksum for all duplicate candidates (files with the same byte size), it generates a CSV_ giving the following infos for each file that has the same content (md5sum_) as another file: